TwP/elasticon-2015/README.md

 There is an optional "segue" section if there are some extra notes that will help the talk transition from one story to the next.

+### Theme

+**Elasticsearch in Anger**
+_stories from the GitHub search clusters_

+* Where have we come from
+* What are we doing
+* Where are we going

+The talk will walk through a code-search query metrics graph over the past 80 / 90 weeks or so.
+We’ll highlight major events that appear on this graph.
+Along the way we’ll talk about how we use graphs and metrics to see past performance and predict future load and scaling needs.
+We’ll talk about the tools we use each day to handle index upgrades, cluster migrations, and other operational tasks.